 Clubs should contact their respective peak sporting organisation or association to seek information about submitting a request for the Minister’s approval to play sport on ANZAC Day.

-Following consultation with your relevant peak sporting organisation or association, applications for the Minister’s approval should be to the:
+Following consultation with your relevant peak sporting organisation or association, applications for the Minister’s approval should be sent to the:

 Sport and Recreation Victoria